Welcome to the Longden School website. I hope you find it informative and helpful in presenting an impression of life at this school.

 We are VALUED – parental support for the school is high.
 Parents say they value the way the older children mix with and care for the younger; the way the school works hard to make learning exciting and real; the many trips and fun projects that bring the curriculum alive; the caring attitude of the staff; the opportunities to be involved in their children’s learning, the ‘open door’ culture that encourages them to be part of school life in a variety of ways.

 We are also BIGGER than we used to be with the addition of the Nursery centre as part of the school's extended provision for the community.
-The centre provides full-time pre-school provision (8.50am to 3pm Monday to Friday) for 2 to 4 year olds, after-school care (3 to 6pm) for 2 to 11 year olds and a part-time holiday play scheme.
+The centre provides full-time pre-school provision (8.50am to 2.50pm Monday to Friday) for 2 to 4 year olds and after-school care (3 to 6pm) for 2 to 11 year olds.

 Thank you for visiting this site; much discussion and research goes into the creation of this facility, determined as we are to make sure it reflects the school we know.
 However nothing quite substitutes for a visit in person in order to appreciate the joyous hubbub of busy children in this remarkable place.

 Mr Chris Tay